Rhenjiromg/Class-Project/README.md

               Message - Module for data transfer between client and server.
               JVM - Java Virtual Machine.

       1.3.
 References and Use Cases:

             UseCases.txt for use cases.

       1.4.
 Overview

-              The large banking system will provide users with an interface for deposits, and withdrawals from their checking or savings accounts.
-The SU can do the same for the use, additionally, the SU can also add or remove accounts, add people to an account, or take off people from an account.
-It has functionalities such as account management, transaction operations, user authentication, data storage, data retrieval, scalability, security.
-It operates over local TCP/IP network.
+              The large banking system will provide users with an interface to deposit, withdraw and transfer funds from banking accounts, which includes checking and/or savings accouts.
+On top of that, the customer will be able to see their account(s), and the associated balances.
+              Teller's interface is similar to a customer interface, with the added capabilities of being able to add, edit and remove users to bank account.

+              The application will be able to be used by customer's at home, which will be connected to the bank server through TCP/IP network.
+Additionally, the software will have protection in form of authentication and data safety.

 2. Overall Description